 - To extend the life of the boots, it is recommended to apply Shoe Goo to patch any holes in the sole that may appear with wear.
 You can pre-apply Shoe Goo, as some hunters do when they are in extreme conditions.

-I have a 3-year-old Golden Retriever (Ellie), and the winter time is tough on her paws.
-I needed to find a solution to her lifting her paws while walking on the icy sidewalks that are covered in harsh salt, and also the snowballs that get built up between her toes which have caused her to stop and chew at them every five minutes!
+I have a 4-year-old Golden Retriever (Ellie), and the wintertime is tough on her paws.
+I needed to find a solution to her lifting her paws due to the salt on the sidewalks, and the snowballs that would stick between her paws.

 I will definitely be applying the Shoe Goo to patch the holes on the old boots, and then I will be pre-applying the Shoe Goo to the new ones as a precaution.